wandb/docs/docs/guides/models/automation.md

 1. **A new version is added to a registered model**: Each time a new model version is linked, this automation will run.
 This is useful for Model CI — run testing on each new model candidate.

-2.**An artifact alias is added**: Specify an alias that represents a special step of your workflow, like `deploy`, and any time a new model version has that alias applied, it will automatically run this automation.
+2. **An artifact alias is added**: Specify an alias that represents a special step of your workflow, like `deploy`, and any time a new model version has that alias applied, it will automatically run this automation.
 This would let you automatically trigger a deployment job.

 ![](/images/models/automations_sidebar_step_1.png)